 This feature is available on all major content management systems such as WordPress or Drupal.
 All you have to do in order to enable it is to activate the appropriate add-ons or plugins.

 5. Social Media Integration

-In order to expand the reach of your blog content, you need to give your readers the option to share it in a convenient fashion – copy-pasting links simply won’t cut it in 2020.
+In order to expand the reach of your blog content, you need to give your readers the option to share it in a convenient fashion – copy-pasting links simply won’t cut it.

 The easiest way to enable sharing is through social media integration.
 By adding a share button at the end of every post, you will encourage users to post your content on Facebook, Twitter, WhatsApp, Reddit, and other popular social networks.

 Having others share your content will also improve your blog authority online without the need to promote yourself explicitly.

 Another way to foster interaction on your tech blog is by giving visitors the ability to communicate with you directly.
 This is especially important if you’re publishing content containing guides, know-hows, and other forms of practical advice.